Greenf1/Greenf1/README.md

 ---

-*Ce profil est en cours d'amélioration par votre assistant IA.*
+*Ce profil est en cours d'amélioration par votre assistant .*
 <!--
 **Greenf1/Greenf1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.